 Concurrent processes start at different points of time, and their execution cycles overlap.
 In this case, the downloading and the rendering begin at different points in time, and their executions overlap.

 Let us say the same browser is running on a multi-core processor.
 In this case, the file downloading component and the HTML rendering component might run simultaneously in different cores.
 This is known as parallelism.

 Parallelism will not always result in faster execution times.
 This is because the components running in parallel have might have to communicate with each other.

 For example, when the file downloading is complete in the case of our browser, this should be communicated to the user, say using a popup.

 This communication happens between the component responsible for downloading and the component responsible for rendering the user interface.

 Support for concurrency in Go

 Concurrency is an inherent part of the Go programming language.
-Concurrency is handled in Go using Go routines and channels.
-We will discuss about them in detail in the upcoming tutorials.
+Concurrency is handled in the Go language using Goroutines and channels.
+We will discuss them in detail in the upcoming tutorials.